scotttyso/intersight-tools/README.ezday2tools.md

   * supports cloning one or more policy types from source to destination organization.
   * supports cloning one or more policies of each policy type.
   * policies with child policies are not supported currently.
-If desired please open a Issue.
+If desired please open an Issue.
 It just needs some additional development and I didn't have the need.

 Not supported:
   * IMC Access